Live View

 Nimbus can operate in different Task Distribution methods – individually configured in the Distribution Service Settings per Service.
 Accordingly, the "Tasks" widget will reflect different controls and task states (e.g. Pickup or Automatic distribution), as specified by the Service's Workflows.

 Inspecting tasks in the Live View “Tasks” widget.
-Pickup controls will only be available if allowed by the receiving Service.

 "Active" Users and Nimbus Tasks